iayothetan/Bootstrap-calculator/README.md

 The method is based on the idea of reusing existing data to generate a large number of pseudo-samples:

-1.A large number of new samples of a given size are created from the original sample.
+1. A large number of new samples of a given size are created from the original sample.
 Each sample is formed by randomly drawing elements from the original sample with replacement.
 2. For each pseudo-sample, the statistic of interest (e.g., mean value or variance) is calculated.
 This produces a distribution of statistics, which we then use as needed.

 ---